Danièle Henkel

 Danièle Henkel (born January 16, 1956) is a Canadian businesswoman, author, television personality, and politician, who has been serving as a senator from Quebec (Alma) since February 2025.
 She is the founder and CEO of Entreprises Danièle Henkel Inc., a company known for its popular gant Renaissance exfoliating glove and other health and beauty products.
-Henkel gained prominence as one of the investor panelists on the television show Dans l'œil du dragon, the French-language version of Dragons' Den from 2012 to 2016.
+Henkel gained prominence as one of the investor panelists on the television show Dans l'œil du dragon, the Canadian French-language version of Dragons' Den from 2012 to 2016.
 A longtime public speaker and advocate for entrepreneurship, she has served on numerous organizational boards and initiatives.
 On February 14, 2025, Henkel was appointed to the Senate of Canada by Governor General Mary Simon on the advice of Prime Minister Justin Trudeau.

 Early life and education

 Henkel was born on January 16, 1956, in Oujda, Morocco, to a Moroccan Jewish mother and a German Catholic father.
 Her father, a soldier, was declared missing around the time of her birth, and she was raised by her mother; although her mother was Jewish, Henkel was brought up in the Catholic faith.
 She spent her childhood in Morocco and mainly in Algeria, where she pursued higher education.
 Henkel earned a degree in international relations from the University of Oran in Algeria.

 At the age of 18, Henkel entered an arranged marriage with her older brother’s best friend, Ahmed, despite her initial reluctance.
 Her husband was an Algerian engineer, and Henkel began working in the late 1970s at the U.S. Consulate in Oran.
 She eventually became a political and economic adviser to the U.S. ambassador in Algeria, a position she held for over a decade.
 In 1989, she was recognized by the U.S. State Department as the Foreign Service National employee of the year.